-This is the provisional page for a 2017 Burning Man art project called House of Enlightenment.
+This is the work-in-progress page for the 2017 Burning Man Honorarium art project House of Enlightenment.

 What are We Attempting to Accomplish:

 I hope to have a multi-part achievement here.
 First off, I want people to think about their spirituality and their beliefs.
 By providing nothing readily connectable to at the center of this obvious place of worship, I want participants to think more about just what it is that they idolize, or believe in.
 By providing an opportunity for participants to place an object in the center for veneration, it should promote reflection about this.
 On the other hand, having nothing in the center can help a participant to come to grips with the fact that they alone are responsible for what they do in the world.

 Another aspect of this piece is cooperation.
 Each individual can change the piece by following instructions that are provided in the liturgical literature placed in front of them.
 By following the instructions of the dogma, they can cause the lighting of the structure to change in response to the level of their faithfulness in reproducing the instructions.
 However, by working together with their neighbors, they can cause more overall changes to the lighting of the structure, not just their particular section.
 Thus, by cooperation, participants can cause the entire structure to respond to their actions.
 Additionally, the prescribed instructions to be found written down are really primers for control.
 By mastering these, participants should be able to figure out the rudiments of much more powerful methods to control the lighting of the structure.